Were on Bible Gateway

 Let us help send them out by sending them a free care package which includes:

 * Used Jesus Calling by Sarah Young (Based on supply)

 Would you like to donate any of these supplies?

 Q&A With God

-I hope this Q&A Section below answers all your questions, and if not I'll be honest with you the more you read the Bible and honestly talk with God one on one like he's right in front of you, he will answer every question you have.
+I hope this Q&A Section below answers all your questions, and if not I'll be honest with you.
+The more you read the Bible and honestly talk with God one-on-one like he's right in front of you, the more he will answer every question you have.

 I found these Q&A's through Greg Laurie

 1 Peter 5:7 Give all your worries and cares to God, for he cares about you.